elunna/nerfhack-changelog/README.md

 * Prayer statistics (like when you last prayed, reconciled with your god, or received a gift) can be viewed in the attributes menu (via Ctrl-X)
 * All position prompts may be aborted
 * Show warning level 0 for very weak monsters (Dyna).
-* We are able to see when a monster is sleeping, fleeing, withering, or is berserking from farlook information (Evil/Splice/xnh)
+* We are able to see when a monster is sleeping, fleeing, reflecting, withering, or is berserking from farlook information (Evil/Splice/xnh)
+* We can also see if pets are stunned, confused, or blinded on farlook.
 * Farlook also shows amulets and rings monsters are wearing.
 * We can see if our pets are confused, stunned, or blinded.
 * We are able to see what weapon a monster is wielding from farlook (Evil)